 Tuscany has always been one of my dream destinations because of the awesome scenic pictures I have seen.
-Finally, I made a trip to Tuscany myself and here are my suggestions of 7 beautiful towns plus stunning Sienna to include in your Tuscany road trip.
+Finally, I made a trip to Tuscany myself, and here are my suggestions of 7 beautiful towns plus stunning Sienna to include in your Tuscany road trip.
 One of the ways to do it is a road trip starting and ending in Florence but you can decide to do it in another way.
-The first region you enter going south from Florence is Chianti.
+The first region you enter south of Florence is Chianti.
 You will be following one of the most scenic roads in the area: the Via Chiantigiana stretching from Florence all the way to Siena.
 You’ll just be making little derogations to visit some of the towns on this itinerary.
-Find picture perfect views of that landscape on your way.
+Enjoy picture-perfect views on your way.
 Then continue your journey through UNESCO listed Val d'Orcia up to Montepulciano.
 The numerous picturesque villages and towns along the way invite for spontaneous stopovers.

 So let’s go and see all of it!
+Ready?
+Pick up your rental car from one of the best car rental companies and start your journey!
 Our first stop is Greve in Chianti.

 Greve in Chianti